 - Increased body temperature and blood pressure

 Street names for methamphetamines include crank, ice, crystal, speed, chalk, and meth.
-The “high” from using meth begins almost immediately, but fades quickly.
-Due to this, many binge on the drug taking several doses until they crash.
+The “high” from using meth begins almost immediately but fades quickly.
+Due to this, many people binge on the drug taking several doses until they crash.
 During this time the person tends to give up food, sleep, and other healthy behaviors to enjoy the rush of the drug.
 For some users, the binge can last several days.
 Since a meth binge can lead to erratic behavior and hallucinations, someone going through it may find themselves in vulnerable states leading to health concerns, legal issues, and domestic problems.

-The Dangers of Methamphetamines
+The Dangers of Methamphetamine

 Since methamphetamines dramatically increase dopamine levels in the brain, every time you take the drug, it rewards the behavior.
 This positive reinforcement often leads to addiction.

 The stimulant high of meth can significantly alter your judgement, leading to high risk behaviors.
 This lack of good decision-making can put you in dangerous and vulnerable situations.

 Long term meth use can have serious effects on your health.
 Those suffering from meth addiction typically experience:

 - Sleeping problems

 - Significant weight loss